-A campaign video where a candidate whacks a would-be thief with her purse, tough talk on crime and big alcohol industry spending against a potential tax are a few highlights of the Anchorage city election as voting begins this week.
+A campaign video where a candidate whacks a would-be thief with her purse, tough talk on crime and big alcohol industry spending against a potential tax are a few highlights of the Anchorage city election as voting begins.

-On Tuesday, the city will mail ballots to thousands of registered Anchorage voters.
+On March 12, the city mailed ballots to thousands of registered Anchorage voters.
 This is the second year the local election has been held primarily by mail.
 The last day to vote is April 2, election day.

-Some campaigns plan to blitz voters with advertisements just as ballots are hitting mailboxes.
+Some campaigns planned to blitz voters with advertisements just as ballots are hitting mailboxes.
 A second surge will likely come closer to election day, to catch last-minute voters.

 Five Anchorage Assembly races are underway.
 Two Anchorage School Board seats are up for grabs.